Brunch & Batter

 • Score a shallow "x" in each of the plums with a knife.
 Bring a medium pot of water to a boil.
 Place the plums in the pot and boil for 20 seconds.
 Immediately remove the plums and place them to cool in a bowl.
 The skins will now peel off easily.
 Squeeze the skins and extract as much juice/color from them as possible.
 Remove the flesh from the pit and discard the pit and skins.

-4 medium plums
+4 medium red flesh plums

-1 bottle (750ml) Prosecco, chilled, fresh mint for serving, optional
+1 bottle (750ml) prosecco, chilled, fresh mint for serving, optional

 Notes